physrisk/website-source/articles/2010/non-linear-stochastic-model-return.md

 (<http://sciyo.com/articles/show/title/a-non-linear-double-stochastic-model-of-return-in-financial-markets>).

-Processes, whose dynamics are heavily dependent on the stochastic influence of different kinds (ex. internal or external noise), mathematically are described using stochastic differential equations.
+Processes, whose dynamics are heavily dependent on the stochastic influence of different kinds (ex., internal or external noise), mathematically are described using stochastic differential equations.
 Further evolution of the proposed interpretation, based on point processes, of 1/f noise showed that it is only one of the many possible